PierreBarrat/TreeKnit.jl/docs/src/multitreeknit.md

 # [MultiTreeKnit] (@id multitreeknit)

 `TreeKnit` can be used to infer recombination events between multiple tree pairs.
-When recombination events between three or more trees should be inferred `TreeKnit` uses a recursive inference strategy to return consistently resolved trees which we call `MultiTreeKnit`.
+When recombination events between three or more trees should be inferred `TreeKnit` uses a recursive inference strategy to:
+- resolve each tree using information from all other trees in a consistent manner,
+- identify shared regions of each tree pair (MCCs),
+- find recombination events between tree pairs.
 The following example illustrates the benefits of this inference strategy over running `TreeKnit` individually on all tree pairs.

-As we shall show this recursive strategy makes sure that:
-- Trees are resolved in a consistent manner and cannot be resolved differently between different tree pairs.
-This allows us to use all recombination event information together.
-- MCCs are resolved in a consistent manner.
-Recombination is transitive.
-If no recombination has occurred between leaves `A` and `B` in `tree a` and `tree b` and no recombination has occurred between these leaves in `tree a` and `tree c`, recombination cannot have occurred between `A` and `B` in `tree b` and `tree c`.
-If MCCs of different tree pairs are not consistent they cannot be visualized in an ARG.
+Note however, that MultiTreeKnit may still return MCCs that are inconsistent with each other, which prevents the construction of an ARG.
+Therefore, we do not reconstruct an ARG for more than two trees.

+Furthermore, MultiTreeKnit has been optimized for using multiple reassorting segments to infer parameters of pathogen evolution.
+We optimized for sensitivity in MCC inference and polytomy resolution, minimizing the false positive rate for shared branches and new splits, but increasing the false negative rate, i.e. typically inferring too many reassortment events.

 ![plot](./Pictures/MultiTK_example.png)
 ## Consistent Resolution